Event Marketing Strategies: The Small Business and Nonprofit Guide

 Nonprofit events

-The events could be in the form of auctions or raffles, a gala with special performances, a fundraising concert, a 5K run or walk, some sort of walk or runathon, or even a competition.
+The events could be auctions or raffles, a gala with special performances, a fundraising concert, a 5K run or walk, a walk-a-thon, or even a competition.

-One of my favorite animal shelters here in Colorado, Animal Friends Alliance, hosts all sorts of adoption events in addition to fun events that allow them to continue to raise money throughout the year.
-In addition, they partner with many local businesses to host and run events.
+An animal shelter in Colorado, Animal Friends Alliance, hosts all sorts of adoption events in addition to fun events that allow them to continue to raise money throughout the year.
+They partner with many local businesses to host and run events.

 For the holiday season, they hosted a Pet Photos with Santa event to raise funds for the cause.